katamvarsha/Text-Analytics-Model-and-Chatbot-WWF/README.md

 The text analytics model uses the Score node to identify the topic of a customer inquiry.
 The results are displayed above.

-As an example, TextTopic4 includes the combination of keywords "donor+refund+description".
+As an example, TextTopic_raw4 includes the combination of keywords "donor+refund+description".
 When the model identifies it in an inquiry, it has a 22.22% chance of it being labeled as Benefit Update, Benefit Issue, or Member Inquiry.
-In the case of a tie, it breaks the tie by assigning the one of the most probable Groups.
+In the case of a tie, it breaks the tie by assigning it one of the most probable Groups.

 The full documentation of the model and the scoring results can be found in the Appendix.